Creative Media Production Extended Diploma Level 3

 A Levels, is a fantastic opportunity to learn about the media from both a practical and theoretical standpoint.
 The course is designed to provide students with a broad set of production skills across a range of different types of media.

 A minimum of 5 subjects at grade 4 or above including English and/or Maths.
 A Level 2 Diploma will also be considered as part of the entry requirement.

 What will I study?

 During the first year, students work on a large variety of projects.
 Each is designed to give students a different set of skills and allow them to experience lots of different types of media.
-Projects allow students to create music videos and video game animations.
+Projects allow students to create music videos.
 They learn to photograph and design and make pages for print and web publication.
 They also develop their own radio play.

 In the final part of the year, students take the skills and experience they have gained, along with their own interests, and create themselves a final major project.
 This can be anything the students want to make and may incorporate one or more different types of media production.